For questions specific to Waldorf Education, please read the FAQs section on the website Why Waldorf Works.

 Because Waldorf-inspired curriculum is based upon the developmental stages of each age group, academically advanced students typically remain with their peers.
 The curriculum, however, offers opportunities for students to receive extra academic challenges as needed.

 What types of opportunities will there be to volunteer and how many hours are we expected to give?

 Opportunities for volunteering will be advertised each week in the Friday Update.
 To learn about opportunities to volunteer in the classroom, you can communicate with the classroom lead volunteer.

 How will discipline be handled for typical mild-moderate situations that may arise?

 Most discipline issues will be handled by individual teachers, who will communicate directly with parents.
 The school assistant principal and/or principal will assist when needed.

 What types of assessments will Birchtree be using?

 As a public school in the state of Alaska, Birchtree is required to conduct all State-mandated tests.
-These include the Standards Based Assessments (SBAs) given annually to students in Grades 3 – 8, the TerraNova exam for students in Grades 5 and 7, and MAP testing for Grades 5-8.
-Additionally, Birchtree will be using assessment rubrics designed specifically for Waldorf-based programs by Bonnie River.
+These include the Alaska Measures of Progress (AMPs) given annually to students in Grades 3 – 8, and MAP testing for Grades 5-8.
+Additionally, Birchtree will be using assessment rubrics designed specifically for Waldorf-based programs.
 These rubrics will assist teachers in assessing the learning growth of their students and will be shared with parents during parent/teacher conferences.